Peacesimon/HR-Project/README.md

 2. There's a gender imbalance in attrition, with males leaving at a higher rate
 3. Technical and support roles seem to have better retention than scientific and sales roles

-##### using the Filter function to determine the attrition from each Educational Field
+### using the Filter function to determine the attrition from each Educational Field
 ---
 #### Human Resource

 ![HR HM](https://github.com/user-attachments/assets/41ae6711-0b4b-4a69-8e9c-cb248f612497)

 ##### Key Findings
  - From the total employee in the organisation, Human Resource have 27 employees and the number of people that left the organisation is 7 with an attrition rate of 26%.
  - Attrition count by department shows that  59 people left R&D, 29 from sales department and 1 from HR.
  - 100% of departing employees had HR educational backgrounds
  - HR department's 26% attrition rate exceeds organizational average by 10%

-### Critical Issues Identified
-1. **High Attrition Rate**

  - Small team size magnifies impact of each departure

-2. **Team Composition Challenges**
-   - Limited educational diversity
-   - Gender distribution indicates potential equity considerations

-3. **Resource Impact**
-   - Knowledge retention risks
-   - Operational continuity challenges
-   - High replacement costs

 ## Strategic Recommendations

-### Immediate Actions (0-3 Months)
 1. Implement stay interviews
 2. Review compensation structures
 3. Launch flexible work arrangements
 4. Establish regular feedback mechanisms

-### Medium-Term Solutions (3-6 Months)
-1. Develop career progression frameworks
-2. Create mentorship programs
-3. Upgrade HR technologies
-4. Implement professional development initiatives

-### Long-Term Strategies (6-12 Months)
-1. Build succession planning
-2. Establish HR leadership academy
-3. Create innovation opportunities
-4. Develop strategic partnerships

-## Implementation Framework

-### Success Metrics
-1. **Quantitative KPIs**
-   - Reduction in attrition rate (Target: <15%)
-   - Employee satisfaction scores
-   - Training completion rates
-   - Career progression metrics

-2. **Qualitative Indicators**
-   - Employee engagement levels
-   - Quality of HR deliverables
-   - Knowledge retention
-   - Innovation implementation

-## Future Recommendations
-1. Regular strategy reviews and updates
-2. Continuous feedback collection
-3. Adaptation to changing needs
-4. Innovation in HR practices

 ### Life Science
 ---